David Coffin’s Bio

 Sea-chanteys, ballads and the songs of the sailors comprise his main repertoire, though he still will rise to an occasion to perform his favorite Baroque recorder sonatas.

 David has performed with Revels since 1980 as a singer, instrumentalist and, since 1991, as Master of Ceremonies.
-As of 2016, with the Christmas and Spring performances combined, he has appeared in over 60 different Revels productions, celebrating the solstices through the traditions of many cultures.
+As of 2022, with the Christmas and Spring performances combined, he has appeared in over 70 different Revels productions, celebrating the solstice through the traditions of many cultures.

 In 2000, David quit his “day job” to become a full-time performer, bringing original Enrichment Programs to schools throughout New England.
 In 2014, he was named Artist-in Residence at Revels.
 His one-of-a-kind presentation highlighting period instruments, Music from the King’s Court: Exploring the Early Winds, highlights the history of the recorder and related period wind instruments.
 David’s dynamically interactive performance has inspired novice musicians and “wowed” more advanced students in hundreds of schools.
 Life at Sea: A Voyage in Song is the no less lively program based on an imaginary whaling voyage that gets audiences singing authentic, historical sea songs as they learn about mariners’ lives long ago and far from home.

-To date, David has recorded four solo CDs and has participated on numerous other recording projects both vocally and as an instrumentalist.
-His last CD, Last Trip Home, was released in the Fall of 2009 and features his daughter Linnea.
+To date, David has recorded four solo CDs, three digital albums, and has participated on numerous other recording projects both vocally and as an instrumentalist.
+His last CD, Last Trip Home, features his daughter Linnea.
+He was also the featured Chantey Singer in Amazon Prime’s hit movie, Blow the Man Down.